Abaqus-Voronoi-toolbox/Abaqus_Voronoi_toolbox/README.md

 ## 1 RVE with a gradient structure
 Gradient-structured metals represent an emerging class of advanced materials, characterized by outstanding combination of strength and ductility (Li et al., 2017; Zhao et al., 2021; Liu et al., 2024).
 Accurately modeling such functionally graded microstructures remains a significant challenge, for which the user-defined module of the developed toolbox is particularly suitable.
-Figure [fig:A1] illustrates an example of a gradient-structured RVE, with fine grains at the top transitioning to coarse grains at the bottom.
+The following figure illustrates an example of a gradient-structured RVE, with fine grains at the top transitioning to coarse grains at the bottom.
 The generation of this complex RVE can be achieved through a straightforward two-step workflow:

 • Generate gradient seeds: define a set of seed coordinates with a prescribed spatial distribution.
 The Python script below demonstrates how to vary the seed density along the \mathit{\mathrm{Z}}-axis to produce the desired gradient.
-• Import seeds into the toolbox: the generated seed coordinates are imported into the user-defined module (see Section [subsec:C.2.3]).
+• Import seeds into the toolbox: the generated seed coordinates are imported into the user-defined module.
 After verifying all inputs within the module, the final RVE is generated.

 ```python